-MCP server security is the problem nobody wants to own.
+MCP server security is the problem nobody owns.
 The platform team shipped the servers.
 The AI team wired up the tools.
-Security got a five-minute demo and signed off on a PoC that quietly became production six weeks later.
+Security got a five-minute demo, signed off on a PoC, and that PoC quietly became production six weeks later.
+Nobody explicitly chose this configuration.
+It is the default state of any system without an owner.

-Now there are roughly 10,000 MCP servers estimated in the wild — across enterprise deployments, internal developer tooling, and third-party integrations.
-RSA researchers called it a "ticking clock" in early 2026[5].
+There are roughly 10,000 MCP servers running in the wild as of early 2026 — across enterprise deployments, internal developer tooling, and third-party integrations.
+RSA researchers called it a "ticking clock"[5].
 The 2026 MCP roadmap explicitly flags authentication gaps as a priority.
-But roadmaps don't patch your running server.
+Roadmaps do not patch your running server.

-This guide is for the platform engineer or security lead who inherited an MCP deployment they didn't design.
-It assumes you already know what MCP is and focuses on the four places where most deployments are currently exposed: static client secrets, missing identity propagation, unguarded gateways, and error messages that leak internals.
+This guide is for the platform engineer or security lead who inherited a deployment they did not design.
+It assumes you know what MCP is.
+It focuses on the four places production deployments are currently exposed: static client secrets, missing identity propagation, unguarded gateways, and error messages that hand reconnaissance to whoever asks.

-The MCP spec's original transport layer assumed a trusted execution environment — typically a local process communicating over stdio.
+The original MCP transport assumed a trusted execution environment — a local subprocess talking over stdio.
 When teams moved to HTTP/SSE transports for multi-client deployments, they needed some form of auth and reached for the path of least resistance: a shared static secret in an Authorization header.

-Here's what that looks like in practice across TypeScript MCP servers today:
+Here is what that pattern looks like in TypeScript MCP servers in the field today:

 import { Server } from '@modelcontextprotocol/sdk/server/index.js';